npkanaka/npkanaka.github.io/_pages/about.md

 ---
 Hello!

+I am currently an AI Engineer at [StackGen](https://stackgen.com/), where I engineer beyond the limitations of an LLM through agentic systems.
+At StackGen, I build complete ecosystems for AI agents, develop infrastructure automation systems, and create frameworks for building agents on-the-fly, contributing to their Autonomous Infrastructure Platform.

-I recently earned an M.S. degree from Ohio State University, where I was advised by Dr. [Dr. Rajiv Ramnath](https://cse.osu.edu/people/ramnath.6) and [Dr. Sachin Kumar](https://sites.google.com/view/sachinkumar), with prior guidance from [Dr. D.K.
+I earned my M.S. degree from Ohio State University in January 2025, where I was advised by Dr. [Dr. Rajiv Ramnath](https://cse.osu.edu/people/ramnath.6) and [Dr. Sachin Kumar](https://sites.google.com/view/sachinkumar), with prior guidance from [Dr. D.K.
 Panda](https://cse.osu.edu/people/panda.2).

-My current research focuses on understanding and enhancing reasoning capabilities in Large Language Models (LLMs), which have revolutionized natural language understanding and generation but still face critical challenges in logical deduction, systematic reasoning, and generalization.
-My work delves into reasoning through parametric memory, with a particular emphasis on how dataset design and model architecture influence reasoning performance.
-By exploring phenomena like grokking—where models unexpectedly generalize after extensive training beyond overfitting—I aim to uncover the dynamics of reasoning and generalization.
-I defended my thesis on this research in December 2024, presenting a comparative investigation of grokking in transformers and beyond.
+My thesis research focused on understanding and enhancing reasoning capabilities in Large Language Models (LLMs), with particular emphasis on phenomena like grokking, where models unexpectedly generalize after extensive training beyond overfitting.
+I defended my thesis in December 2024, presenting a comparative investigation of grokking in transformers and beyond, which led me to explore how these insights could be applied to multi-agent systems in industry.

 <!-- Currently, I am focused on understanding and enhancing reasoning capabilities in Large Language Models (LLMs).
 My research specifically explores reasoning through parametric memory, with an emphasis on the architectural aspects of language models.
 I aim to improve reasoning through generalization and analyze the phenomenon of grokking.
 I am set to defend my master’s thesis in December 2024, presenting an extensive analysis across a variety of model designs. -->